Admission to Year 3 BMSc

 Students Applying from the Competitive Pool

-Students in other programs, as well as students in Medical Sciences 2 who do not satisfy their conditions for assured admission, are considered as applicants from the competitive pool to Year 3 BMSc.
+Students in second year of other programs, as well as students in Medical Sciences 2 who do not satisfy their conditions for assured admission, are considered as applicants from the competitive pool to Year 3 BMSc.

 Certain conditions must be satisfied by this group of students appyling for admission to Year 3 BMSc from the "competitive pool", as outlined in Admission to the Bachelor of Medical Sciences (BMSc) Program.